Post Date: July 8, 2026 ┃

 The penalties for violations of HB 300 are assessed independently of federal HIPAA penalties, meaning that a Texas medical courier that fails to meet state requirements faces regulatory exposure on two fronts simultaneously.
 Annual HIPAA training is the accepted industry best practice, and in Texas that training must address both the federal HIPAA framework and the additional obligations imposed by HB 300 on any individual or organization handling PHI within the state.

-What HB 300 Requires Beyond Federal HIPAA
+What Texas HB 300 Requires Beyond HIPAA

 HB 300 imposes training requirements that go further than the federal HIPAA mandate.
 Under HB 300, covered entities, which in Texas includes medical couriers, must provide privacy training to employees who have access to PHI, and that training must specifically address the requirements of Texas law in addition to federal HIPAA standards.
 The Texas Attorney General has enforcement authority over HB 300 violations and can impose civil penalties independently of any action taken by HHS’ Office for Civil Rights at the federal level.
 A medical courier in Texas that provides HIPAA training without a Texas-specific module addressing HB 300 requirements does not satisfy the full scope of the state training obligation.

-The HIPAA Journal’s HIPAA Certification for Medical Couriers is an online course satisfying HIPAA training requirements regarding HIPAA rules and regulations medical courers, and includes an optional Texas-specific module addressing HB 300 requirements at no additional cost.
+The HIPAA Journal’s HIPAA Certification for Medical Couriers is an online course satisfying HIPAA training requirements regarding HIPAA rules and regulations for medical couriers, and includes an optional Texas-specific module addressing HB 300 requirements at no additional cost.
 This makes it suitable for medical courier organizations and individual couriers who must satisfy both federal and Texas state compliance obligations.

 Certification Benefits for Texas Medical Couriers